Waste and minerals

 The authorities have prepared a Waste and Minerals Plan that will provide planning policies to guide the management of waste and production of minerals in the plan area until 2026.

-The Waste and Minerals Plan was found sound by an independent Government Planning Inspector, subject to the inclusion of one main modification relating to the inclusion of a policy that reflects the presumption in favour of sustainable development.
-Since then East Sussex County Council, the South Downs National Park Authority and Brighton & Hove City Council have all agreed the main modification and resolved to adopt the Plan as planning policy for waste management and minerals production for the Plan Area to 2026.
+The Waste and Minerals Plan was found sound by an independent Government Planning Inspector and the three authorities have adopted the Plan as planning policy for waste management and minerals production for the Plan Area to 2026.
 The Plan is now part of the statutory development plan for the area and will be used as such in determining planning applications for waste and minerals related development.
 The adopted Plan is now available to view through the links below.

 The Plan replaces the majority of waste and minerals planning policies contained in the Waste Local Plan (2006) and the Minerals Local Plan (1999).
 However, further work is now needed on site allocations and (see latest news above).

 Further information about the previous stages of consultation during the production of the Waste Minerals Plan and the adoption process is available on the joint consultation portal http://consult.eastsussex.gov.uk website.